15 amazing Hudson Valley industrial wedding venues for 2020

 2 East Main St., Beacon, NY

 Probably the most popular industrial wedding venue in the mid-Hudson Valley has to be The Roundhouse in Beacon.
 The Roundhouse gets big points for convenience, especially if you or your guests are from New York City.
 Beacon is right on the metro North, and the town has enough shops, restaurants, hiking and an art museum to keep your guests entertained all weekend.
 The Roundhouse is a complex that includes a restaurant, hotel and event space, which can host weddings of up to 200 guests.
+The catering fee will run about $200 a person.

 4 N Front St., Kingston, NY

 The Senate Garage is, yes, a garage.
 But it’s a cool brick garage from the 1920s set in the middle of historic Kingston.
 You’ve also got the Senate House grounds for outdoor ceremonies or just some gorgeous photos.
+The garage is 7,500 square feet and includes an industrial catering kitchen, air-conditioning and heat and a capacity for up to 260 guests.
+Weddings at Senate Garage start at $36,000 for 150 guests.
+This includes venue fee, food, open bar, staff, rentals and more.
+There is an additional fee to use the outside grounds.

 14 Grist Mill Lane, Gardiner, NY